Approximate k-NN Graph Construction: a Generic Online Approach: Introduction

 The advantages of this approach are several folds.
 Firstly, the online construction avoids repetitive distance computations that most of the current approximate \textit{k}-NN graph construction approaches suffer from.
-Secondly, online construction is particularly suitable for the scenario that dataset is dynamically changing.
-Moreover, our approach has no specification on the distance measure, it is therefore a generic solution, which is confirmed in our experiments.
-Furthermore, the proposed online construction approach is also an effective \textit{k}-NN search algorithm when turning off its graph update operations.
-The two closely related problems, namely \textit{k}-NN graph construction and \textit{k}-NN search, have been jointly addressed in our solution.
+This makes it more efficient than the classic NN-Descent algorithm~\cite{weidong}.
+Secondly, the online graph construction is particularly suitable for the scenario that dataset is dynamically changing.
+Moreover, two closely related issues, namely \textit{k}-NN graph construction and NN search, have been jointly addressed in our solution.
+Compared to the state-of-the-art NN search approaches~\cite{dpg:wenli,pami18:yury,efanna16}, it shows similar or even slightly higher search efficiency while maintaining an online \textit{k}-NN graph.
+The advantage is that it allows the user to browse over hyper-links between closely related contents (\textit{i.e.}. \textit{k} nearest neighbors).
+Furthermore, our approach has no specification on the distance measure, it is therefore a generic solution, which is confirmed in our experiments.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:rela}, a brief review about the research works on approximate \textit{k}-NN graph construction and approximate \textit{k}-NN search is presented.
-Section~\ref{sec:ehc} presents an enhanced hill-climbing algorithm upon which the approximate \textit{k}-NN graph construction approach is built.
-Section~\ref{sec:knn} presents two online approximate \textit{k}-NN graph construction approaches, which are the NN search approach as well when turning off the graph update operations.
-The experimental studies about the effectiveness of proposed \textit{k}-NN graph construction and \textit{k}-NN search are presented in Section~\ref{sec:exp}.
+Section~\ref{sec:nsw} presents an NN search algorithm upon which the approximate \textit{k}-NN graph construction approach is built.
+Section~\ref{sec:knn} presents an online approximate \textit{k}-NN graph construction approach and the enhancement schemes.
+A more efficient NN search approach based on the online graph is presented in Section~\ref{sec:nns}.
+The experimental studies about the effectiveness of proposed \textit{k}-NN graph construction and NN search are presented in Section~\ref{sec:exp}.
 Section~\ref{sec:end} concludes the paper.